Ohio State Journal of Criminal Law

 The Case

-In 2001, Davis obtained recantations from nearly all of the state's eyewitnesses as well as the testimony of newly discovered eyewitnesses which pointed to Coles as the shooter.
-He submitted this new evidence to a federal district court in Georgia which denied his habeas request citing procedural bars.
-Davis appealed to the 11th Circuit Court which heard oral argument in the case on September 7, 2005.
-He argued that, due to the exculpatory nature of the evidence, he was entitled to a retrial based on his actual innocence claim as well as that there were various constitutional violations in his trial.
+In 2001, Davis' attorneys obtained recantations from seven of the nine eyewitnesses who testified against him at his original trial as well as newly discovered eyewitnesses who pointed to Coles as the shooter.
+Davis submitted this new evidence to a federal district court in Georgia which denied his habeas request citing procedural bars.
+Davis appealed to the 11th Circuit Court arguing that he was entitled to a retrial based on his actual innocence claim and various constitutional violations in his trial.

 On July 14, 2008, Davis again filed a petition for a writ of certiorari in the U.S. Supreme Court, appealing the Georgia Supreme Court's decision.
 He asked the Court to overrule that decision and determine that the Eighth Amendment creates a substantive right of the innocent not to be executed.
-It follows that if this right truly exists, then the Georgia Supreme Court's failure to grant a new trial, or even an evidentiary hearing, violated both the Eighth Amendment and the Due Process Clause.
-However, Davis' petition was ultimately denied and his execution was set for October 27, 2008.
+Davis' petition was denied and his execution was set for October 27, 2008.

 In an unusual decision, on August 17, 2009 the Supreme Court ordered a federal district court in Georgia to consider and rule on Davis' claim of innocence.
 The Court directed the district court to “receive testimony and make findings of fact as to whether evidence that could not have been obtained at the time of trial clearly establishes [Davis'] innocence.”
 The decision was unusual because original writs of habeas corpus filed in the Supreme Court are very rarely granted.